-The Dept of Computer Science graduate page includes program information as well as other vital information.
+The Computer Science program graduate page includes program information as well as other vital information.

 This program only admits during Fall semesters.
 We have a rolling admission process where students may apply at any time.
 Cohorts start in the Fall semester.
 The deadline for a completed application for Fall semester is July 1st.
 Students are strongly encouraged to apply as early as possible.
 Apply Today!